wwiskes/SpeciesDistributionHabitatModelling/README.md

 # Species Distribution Habitat Modelling (SDHM)

 In this repository are two scripts designed to create species distribution models from known presence locations.
-SDHMmain is the primary script where you input your data, set your parameters, select your predictors, and recieve your output.
+SDHMmain is the primary script where you input your data, set your parameters, select your predictors, and receive your output.
 SDHMfunctions is a script containing functions written to make the main script run, you should never need to alter the functions script.
 Also provided is a CSV of random points throughout the state of Utah, provided as a placeholder for your own data.

 The package contained in this repository has everything needed to complete a test run of the functions.